Annapooraniqxf2/keyboard-shortcuts/README.md

 This repository can be used to practice the keyboard shortcuts.
 --------

 This repository contains set of exercises to practice keyboard shortcuts on Visual Studio Code, Vi, and Bash operations.
-Fork and Clone the repository and start practicing it
+Fork and Clone the repository and start practicing it.
+This repository consists of set of Python programs and .md file.
+You have to read the keyboard-shorcuts.md file and follow the steps which we asked them to do.
+It helps you to change the way of working with your laptop.
+If we use mouse for small operations it takes lot of time compare to use keyboards.
+To bring this keyboard habits in to your work you have to keep using it by perfoming small operations.
+This repository will help you to develop this habit in your work.

 <h3>Setup:</h3>